 I grew up in the Midwest so I didn’t really know much about Mardi Gras other than it happened in New Orleans, there was debauchery involved, and lots of beads, and it wasn’t an overly family friendly event. 🙂

-Mardi Gras kicked off this weekend in Galveston.
+Mardi Gras proper doesn’t happen until March but it kicks off this weekend in Galveston.
 And our party stores are full of Mardi Gras decorations.

-And come January, our grocery stores are full of Mardi Gras displays and King Cake ICE CREAM!
+And since January, our grocery stores have been full of Mardi Gras displays and King Cake ICE CREAM!

 So back to that King Cake.
 King Cakes are round, with a cut out in the middle, like a crown.
 A crown made of cake is something I’d wear all day every day. 🙂